PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 ``Job Throttler`` runs in the agent and checks whether there are enough jobs running or queued on compute resources for the partition.
-If not, the agent spawns multiple threads. ``Job Broker`` running on each thread takes one task in the partition based on its priority and select appropriate compute resources.
+If not, the agent spawns multiple threads. ``Job Broker`` running on each thread takes one task in the partition based on its priority and selects appropriate compute resources.
 The selection algorithm considers data locality, requirements for data processing and transfers, constraints and downtime of compute resources, and transfer backlog over the network.
-If one or more compute resources are available ``Job Broker`` passes the task to ``Job Splitter`` which generates jobs to respect task requirements and various constraints of compute resources.
+If one or more compute resources are available, ``Job Broker`` passes the task to ``Job Splitter`` which generates jobs to respect task requirements and various constraints of compute resources.
-Finally the job submission code submits those jobs to the PanDA server after ``Task Setupper`` prepares output data collections.
+Finally, the job submission code submits those jobs to the PanDA server after ``Task Setupper`` prepares output data collections.
 Then ``Job Broker`` takes the next task.
-Once enough tasks are processed in the partition the threads are terminated and the ``Job Generator`` agent takes another partition.
+Once enough tasks are processed in the partition, the threads are terminated and the ``Job Generator`` agent takes another partition.

 --------